stevehaskew/live-translate/README.md

 AWS_DEFAULT_REGION=us-east-1
 ```

-The Go client uses AWS Transcribe Streaming for speech recognition, and the server uses AWS Translate for translation.
+The client uses AWS Transcribe Streaming for speech recognition, and the server uses AWS Translate for translation.
 You can configure AWS credentials in several ways:

 1. **Environment variables** (as shown above)
 2. **AWS CLI configuration**: